maithilish/gotz/notes/readme.txt

 Apart from model classes, try to use primitives as far as possible as it we need not validate method param for primitives.

-validate param for null or illegal argument.
+validate param for null or illegal argument (not required for private methods). validate IllegalState for state vars, injected state vars or init (not required
+    for private methods).